yonigibbs/yaet/README.md

 - [ ] Improve Game Over animation - drop the "Game Over" message down from top of board (use SVG for this?)
 - [ ] Use `elm-animator` instead of doing animations manually?
 - [ ] Add smoother transitions (e.g. fade out/in) between welcome screen and game screen
-- [ ] Investigate "Hold" feature in some versions
 - [ ] Look into probabilities of shapes - should some shapes be more likely than others (e.g. straight line)?
 - [ ] TODOs in the code